broulston/TDSS-Variable-Star-ViP/README.md

 Once all of this is ready, the `Vi` program can be run.

 `Vi` uses the [Vartools](http://adsabs.harvard.edu/abs/2016arXiv160506811H) program, which was created by @joeldhartman and more information can be found [here](https://www.astro.princeton.edu/~jhartman/vartools.html).
-The GitHub repo can also be found [here](https://github.com/joeldhartman/vartools)
+The GitHub repo can also be found [here](https://github.com/joeldhartman/vartools).

+`Vi` also makes use of [PyHammer](https://github.com/BU-hammerTeam/PyHammer), a spectral classification tool developed by the @BU-hammerTeam at Boston University.
+The corresponding publication is [Kesseli et al. (2017)](https://iopscience.iop.org/article/10.3847/1538-4365/aa656d/pdf).